 Rustic flooring is of stone, clay, or brick.
 Old wooden boards work well, too.
 The focus here is on old and charming.

 Deeply cut window sills hold tall, narrow windows.
 Shutters close to keep the hot sun out in the summer.
-Windows and doorways are encircled with wildly growing vines.
+Windows and doorways are often encircled with wildly growing vines.

-The beautiful colors of the French countryside decorate fabrics used in French Country decorating.
+The beautiful colors of the French countryside decorate fabrics used in French Country interiors.
 The traditional fabrics combine well with basic plaids, checks, and stripes in modern homes.
 Provencal prints combine shades of primary colors with greens, lavenders, and bright orange.

 Traditional French country products and motifs include roosters, olives, sunflowers, grapes, lavender, and beetles.
 The designs are often arranged in regular intervals, bordered by a wide panel of the motifs in a different scale.
 This is typical for textile products such as tablecloths and curtain panels.

 Lush natural flowers are everywhere!
 Baskets, an old pitcher or copper pot, or clear glass vases hold flowers inside and out.
-The aim is to bring the wonderful colors and textures of nature into the home.
+The aim is to bring the wonderful colors and textures of nature into your home.
 Window boxes outside shout with the colors of whatever will grow.
 Geraniums and lavender are especially popular.

 Both colorful and muted pottery adorns a French Country table.
 (No fine china here!)
-The same themes of roosters, olives, and vivid flowers are found on tableware.
+The same themes of roosters, olives, and vivid flowers are found on the tableware.
 Don't forget iron candle holders, wire baskets, heavy pottery water pitchers, and colorful tablecloths.